marktyler72/Notes/pico_notes.md

 ## Introduction
 These are notes for setting up and doing software development on a Raspberry Pi Pico.

+## Install basic components
+   $ sudo apt update
+   $ sudo apt install minicom
+Download VS Code from MS then
+   $ sudo apt install ./code_1.99.3-1744761595_amd64.deb
+   $ sudo apt install gdb-multiarch

+## Clone the repositories
+  $ cd ~/projects
+  $ git clone git@github.com:marktyler72/mat-picolog.git ./mat-picolog
+  $ git clone git@github.com:marktyler72/mat-clog.git ./mat-clog
+  $ git clone git@github.com:carlk3/no-OS-FatFS-SD-SPI-RPi-Pico.git ./no-OS-FatFS-SD-SPI-RPi-Pico
+  $ cd mat-clog
+  $ ln -s ../no-OS-FatFS-SD-SPI-RPi-Pico .

+## Setup VS Code for Pico development
+Follow the instructions in chapter 3 of the Getting Started with raspberry Pi Pico book to install the Raspberry Pi Pico extension for VS Code.
+This also downloads the SDK.

+You also need to install libhidapi-hidraw0 for openocd
+  $ sudo apt install libhidapi-hidraw0

+In order to allow the Pico to be connected via USB for programming easily then download the udev rules from the picotool git repostory https://github.com/raspberrypi/picotool Install using
+  $ sudo cp 99-picotool.rules /etc/udev/rules.d/

+Also add a udev rule for the Debugprobe.
+Do the following:
+  $ sudo nano 50-rpi-picoprobe.rules

+and add the following content:

+# Remember to  give the following commands after any changes.
+#  $ sudo udevadm control --reload
+#  $ sudo udevadm trigger
+SUBSYSTEMS=="usb", \
+    ATTRS{idVendor}=="2e8a", \
+    ATTRS{idProduct}=="000c", \
+    TAG+="uaccess" \
+    GROUP="plugdev", MODE="0660"

+After the file is created then give the following commands to activate the new rule:
+  $ sudo udevadm control --reload
+  $ sudo udevadm trigger

+## OLD Instructions ##
 ## Software SDK Setup
 Obtained the setup script and ran it as descrbed in the Getting Started With Raspberry Pi Pico book.
 ~~~